-3.7 Front bodywork height :
+3.7 Front bodywork height:

-All bodywork situated forward of a point lying 330mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 100mm and no more than 300mm above the reference plane.
+- 3.7.1 All bodywork situated forward of a point lying 330mm behind the front wheel centre line, and more than 250mm from the centre line of the car, must be no less than 100mm 150mm and no more than 300mm 350mm above the reference plane. - 3.7.2 All bodywork situated forward of the front wheel centre line must be no less than 50mm above the reference plane.

-3.8 Height in front of the rear wheels :
+3.8 Bodywork in front of the rear wheels:

-- 3.8.1 Other than the rear view mirrors, each with a maximum area in plan view of 12000mm2, no bodywork situated more than 330mm behind the front wheel centre line and more than 330mm forward of the rear wheel centre line, which is more than 600mm above the reference plane, may be more than 300mm from the centre line of the car. - 3.8.2 No bodywork between the rear wheel centre line and a line 800mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 500mm above the reference plane. - 3.8.3 No bodywork between the rear wheel centre line and a line 400mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 300mm above the reference plane.
+- 3.8.1 Other than the rear view mirrors, each with a maximum area in plan view of 12000mm2, no bodywork situated more than 330mm behind the front wheel centre line and more than 330mm forward of the rear wheel centre line, which is more than 600mm above the reference plane, may be more than 300mm from the centre line of the car. - 3.8.2 No bodywork between the rear wheel centre line and a line 800mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 500mm above the reference plane.

+- 3.8.3 No bodywork between the rear wheel centre line and a line 400mm forward of the rear wheel centre line, which is more than 500mm from the centre line of the car, may be more than 300mm above the reference plane. - 3.8.4 With the rear wheels removed and when viewed from above, no bodywork more than 500mm from the car centre line may lie between the rear wheel centre line and a point 400mm forward of it.
+Any bodywork forming the forward inner corner of these areas may have a radius no greater than 140mm.

-3.9 Bodywork between the rear wheels :
+3.9 Bodywork between the rear wheels:

-- 3.9.1 No bodywork more than 100 mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 330mm forward of it may be more than 600mm above the reference plane. - 3.9.2 No bodywork more than 50 mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 150mm behind it may be more than 450mm above the reference plane.
+- 3.9.1 No bodywork more than 100mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 330mm forward of it, may be more than 600mm above the reference plane. - 3.9.2 No bodywork between 75mm and 480mm from the car centre line, and which is situated between the rear wheel centre line and a point lying 150mm behind it, may be located between 375mm and 600mm above the reference plane.

-3.10 Height behind the rear wheel centre line :
+3.10 Height behind the rear wheel centre line:

-- 3.10.1 Any part of the car more than 150mm behind the centre line of the rear wheels must not be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the centre line of the rear wheels, and more than 150mm each side of the longitudinal centre line of the car, may be less than 300mm above the reference plane.

-3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is more than 300mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in one of two areas when viewed from the side of the car :

-The lower area is situated from 300mm to 375mm above the reference plane, and from 150mm to 500mm behind the rear wheel centre line.
-When viewed from the side of the car, no longitudinal cross section may have more than one closed section in the lower area.
+- 3.10.1 Any part of the car behind the centre line of the rear wheels must not be more than 800mm above the reference plane. - 3.10.2 No bodywork behind the centre line of the rear wheels, and more than 150mm each side of the longitudinal centre line of the car, may be less than 300mm above the reference plane. - 3.10.3 Any bodywork more than 150mm behind the rear wheel centre line which is between 300mm and 600mm above the reference plane, and between 75mm and 480mm from the car centre line, must lie in an area when viewed from the side of the car that is situated between 300mm and 375mm above the reference plane and between 150mm and 500mm behind the rear wheel centre line.
+When viewed from the side of the car no longitudinal cross section may have more than one closed section in the lower area.